Table of Contents

 Cardiovascular diseases are the leading cause of mortality.
 Cardiac disease like ischemic heart disease, arrhythmias and severe vascular diseases like aortic stenosis, can lead to heart failure and eventually cardiac arrest.

-The Advance Cardiac Life Support (ACLS) guidelines published in 2015 and valid through to 2020, determine emergent cardiac management.
-As per the protocol, the surgeon is responsible for CPR (cardio-pulmonary resuscitation) and the anesthesiologist for managing the drug administration and patient monitoring.
+The Advance Cardiac Life Support (ACLS) guidelines published in 2015 (valid through to 2020), provide a protocol, to initiate resuscitation.
+In the OR, the surgeon is responsible for initiating CPR (cardio-pulmonary resuscitation) and the anesthesiologist for managing the drug administration and patient monitoring.
 The latter is inclusive of ECG interpretation, monitoring oxygen saturation, end-tidal carbon dioxide and checking for signs of airway obstruction and respiratory issues.

 Ventricular arrhythmias like pulseless ventricular tachycardia and ventricular fibrillation call for the use of defibrillation.